For a few years around the Sydney Olympics, Lenny Krayzelburg made elite backstroke look almost settled before the race began.

 This is where he fits especially well in the AmazingJews archive.
 Jewish athletic achievement is often treated as surprising, as if it must always answer a stereotype before it can simply be admired.
 Krayzelburg's career works against that habit.
 He was not a novelty.
 He was a swimmer of unusual command who also happened to carry a visible Jewish place in the sports world.

-The restart is the enduring part
+The restart is the lasting part

 Athletes are usually remembered for the moment they win.
 Krayzelburg becomes easier to understand when you start with the fact that he had to begin again first.